-The table sets out the financial instruments currently used to derive the risk-free interest rates.
+The table sets out the tenors currently used to derive the basic risk-free-rate interest term structures.
+For each currency the blue coloured cell indicates the applicable Last Liquid Point for that currency.
 Past changes to the selection of financial instruments are set out in the Annex to section 4.